antoine-royer/WikiBot/README.md

-# WikiBot (Version 1.7.8)
+# WikiBot (Version 1.7.9)

 ## General

 ### Presentation

-WikiBot is a discord bot which makes a wikipedia research, translates a text or discusses with you.
+WikiBot is a discord bot which makes wikipedia research, translation of texts and more…

-The last version was released on the 11 of November 2020.
+The last version was released on the 13 of November 2020.

 ### License